Structure of the Program

-Interns can seek licensure in a number of areas (K-6; 4-8; 7-12 content areas), and participate in professional experience course blocks that correspond to their licensure area.
+Interns can seek licensure in a number of areas (PreK-3, K-6, 4-8, and 7-12 content areas), and participate in professional experience course blocks that correspond to their licensure area.
 Within the blocks, interns gain indepth knowledge and skills to help them manage their classrooms and increase student learning for all students in their classrooms.
 Coursework is aligned with the clinical experience.
 Assignments and experiences are designed to help our teacher candidates directly affect student learning during their intern year.

 The Clinical Experience